 Wireless networks are a great options areas that are hard to wire, giving users connectivity, communication, and fast, reliable network access from more places.
 You can rely on Intermapper to monitor any wireless device with an IP address—so before an outage hits, you’ve received an alert, glanced at your map to investigate, and addressed the issue head-on.

 Monitor all your wired and wireless network technology with Intermapper.
-From on-premise to hybrid IT environments, Intermapper gives you the visibility you need to keep devices running smoothly.
+From on-premises to hybrid IT environments, Intermapper gives you the visibility you need to keep devices running smoothly.